 To better understand prebiotics and its functions, we need to first look at what is the gut microbiota (also called gut microbiome in certain literature).
 The gut microbiota consists of different types of microorganisms such as bacteria, virus, and fungi, and the number of bacterial cells is estimated to outnumber our human cells by about 10 times .
 Everyone has a unique set of innate (inborn, natural) gut microbiota, due to the differences in many factors that can affect the composition of the microbes, such as the use of antibiotics, environmental, lifestyle and diet factors .

-This innate gut microbiota is supposedly thought to be the best that nature has offered for us, and the various factors (such as use of antibiotics and natural ageing) lead to the decrease in the diversity and ultimately the health of the innate gut microbiota.
+This innate gut microbiota is supposedly thought to be the best that nature has offered us, and various factors such as use of antibiotics and natural aging lead to the decrease in the composition and amount of beneficial gut bacteria, which ultimately negatively affects the gut health.

 First on foremost, to understand prebiotic, we need to look at its official definition from international bodies and organization.
 Prebiotics are not just simply food for the gut microbiota.